The days of expecting humanitarians to serve others while ignoring their own health and well-being are changing.

 back into humanitarian work

 Hi, my name is Dimple Dhabalia, founder of RITC.
-My mission is to put the “human” back into humanitarian work by supporting humanitarians around the world to challenge the narrative of service before self and normalize caring for mental health in the workplace.
+My mission is to put the “human” back into humanitarian work and make service sustainable across mission-driven sectors by supporting humanitarians around the world to challenge the narrative of service before self and normalize caring for mental health in the workplace.

 I look forward to working with you to rewrite the long-standing narrative of service before self and shift our collective expectations of what it means to be a humanitarian so we can continue showing up to do the work this world needs us to do now more than ever.